Users & Groups

 The Permissions tab allows you to view the status of each permission for the selected enterprise user.
 Permissions are determined by the groups an enterprise user is a part of, which are listed at the top of the page.

 Enterprise users may be part of multiple groups and their permissions can span across more than one product.
-Find the the product in the left-hand Features menu and select it to see which groups the enterprise user is a part of and what permissions they are granted.
+Find the product in the left-hand Features menu and select it to see which groups the enterprise user is a part of and what permissions they are granted.
 For Banno groups, the user interface will look a bit different and include an option at the top of the page to change the groups a user belongs to through the Edits groups button.
 For all other products in the Features menu, you will still be able to see the enterprise user’s permissions and groups, but you will not be able to edit the groups they are a part of from this page.
 To edit the non-Banno groups a user belongs to, you will need to go to the Groups page and add the user to the group.
 For a full list of all permissions and their effects, see the Settings permissions doc.

 Notifications